- Go Hiking

 Now the Trail Conference invites your participation to enhance the trail system in this special park.

 Recognizing our expertise in developing trails and volunteers, New York State Parks has asked the Trail Conference to develop an expanded corps of volunteers and to assess, inventory, design, build, and restore the trails in this forest.
-This crew of volunteers, who will ultimately range over Sterling Forest and parks and NYNJTC trails in the region, is thus known as the Palisades Region Trail Crew.
+This crew of volunteers, ranging over Sterling Forest and parks and NYNJTC trails in the region, is thus known as the Palisades Region Trail Crew.

 In order to restore existing trails, volunteers will be trained how to identify unsustainable problem areas and how to repair trail structures.
 A series of both entry-level and advanced hands-on workshops will teach volunteers to layout and design sustainable user-friendly trails, and build, restore, remediate, and maintain trails.
 There will be opportunities and training for all levels of ability and interest.
 Details on how to repair and install crib wall, tread hardening by rock paving, stairs, trail bridges, drainage structures, stepping stones, and turnpikes will be taught as needed.